-2360.2.17 Individual Education Programs (IEP) (34 CFR §300.112)
+2360.2.17 Individual Education Programs (IEP) (34 C.F.R. § 300.112)

-An IEP shall be developed, reviewed and revised for each child with a disability consistent with Rule 2363.
+An IEP shall be developed, reviewed, and revised for each child with a disability consistent with Rule 2363.

-2360.2.18 Routine checking of hearing aids and external components of surgically implanted medical devices (34 CFR §300.113)
+2360.2.18 Routine checking of hearing aids and external components of surgically implanted medical devices (34 C.F.R. § 300.113)

+(a) Hearing Aids

-- (1) Hearing Aids - (i) Each LEA shall ensure that hearing aids worn in school by children with hearing impairments, including deafness, are functioning properly. - (2) Surgically implanted devices - (i) Each LEA shall ensure that the external components of surgically implanted medical devices are functioning properly. - (ii) LEAs are not responsible for the post-surgical maintenance, programming, or replacement of the medical device that has been surgically implanted or of an external component of the surgically implanted medical device.
+- (1) Each LEA shall ensure that hearing aids worn in school by children with hearing impairments, including deafness, are functioning properly. - (b) Surgically Implanted Devices - (1) Each LEA shall ensure that the external components of surgically implanted medical devices are functioning properly. - (2) LEAs are not responsible for the post-surgical maintenance, programming, or replacement of the medical device that has been surgically implanted or of an external component of the surgically implanted medical device.

-2360.3 Child Find (34 CFR §300.111)
+2360.3 Child Find (34 C.F.R. § 300.111)